jonzarecki/fast-flights-mcp/README.md

 [![CI](https://github.com/jonzarecki/fast-flights-mcp/actions/workflows/ci.yml/badge.svg)](https://github.com/jonzarecki/fast-flights-mcp/actions/workflows/ci.yml)

 A Model Context Protocol (MCP) server that exposes the [fast-flights](https://pypi.org/project/fast-flights/) search library.
-It provides tools for searching airports and retrieving flight information in a way that works well with Claude or other MCP clients.
+It provides a tool for searching for one‑way or round‑trip flights in a way that works well with Claude or other MCP clients.

 ## Installation